For shipments using Ocean (vessel) Transportation. Fulfills US DOT and International Law Training Requirements.

-Materials Required: Current edition of the IMDG Code is required for this webinar.
+Materials Required: Current edition of the IMDG Code is required for this session.
 If you need a current copy, we suggest purchasing one from our recommended suppliers.
 Students will be emailed the class workbook which they will download and print; we suggest putting it in a three ring binder.

 Student Workbook: students download workbook to view and print student workbook, we suggest putting it in a three ring binder.
 If you do not print the workbook, you must be able to view it at the same time as the webinar.